 Others may be "moving forward" to the next step after an inpatient program.
-For these people, we provides six outpatient centers around the region:
+For these people, we provide six outpatient centers around the region:

 - Levittown: Lower Bucks County

 - Doylestown: Central Bucks County; Trenton & Central New Jersey

 - Northeast Philadelphia

 - Fort Washington: Montgomery County

 - Haverford: Montgomery, Delaware & Chester Counties; West Philadelphia

 All locations provide Evaluations and Assessments for a prospective patient, to determine progression of their disease and make appropriate recommendation for the level of care.
 Appointments are available and recommended.

 Outpatient Services are designed for the patient who does not require a residential rehab program, but still can benefit from a concentrated treatment plan.
 These programs combine education on mind & body development during recovery, group and individual therapy, and a family education component.
 A person's length of stay in Outpatient is based on the individual's clinical needs.
 There are day and evening sessions, depending on the location of the Counseling Center.